- Credit cards are one of the repayment methods offered by BNPL services like Afterpay and ZipPay.

 There are lots of BNPL features that consumers are obviously finding attractive, such as the easy and virtually instant sign-up process with little or no creditworthiness checking, the absence of interest charges, and, in the case of Afterpay, a clear repayment plan that is cost-free provided you stick to it faithfully.

 The basic procedure is that the purchaser signs up to the BNPL service online or in-store (unless they are already a member) and links their BNPL account to a bank account, debit card or credit card.
 The BNPL service advances to the retailer the entire sum required to complete the purchase (the retailer pays a fee for this transaction) and repayment instalments are deducted from the purchaser’s bank, debit or credit card account.
 No interest is charged to the purchaser, but Afterpay charges hefty late payment fees, while ZipPay has a smaller late payment fee but levies a monthly account-keeping fee until the entire balance is repaid.

-Tip: You can find a more detailed explanation, and a comparison of the two services’ repayment requirements and fees, in our article Afterpay vs ZipPay.
+You can find a more detailed comparison of repayment requirements and fees in our comparison of Afterpay vs ZipPay.

 ‘Interest free’ perhaps, but not ‘free’ unless you’re very careful

 Although you won’t pay any interest charges to either Afterpay or ZipPay, you will need to be quite vigilant if you want to avoid paying late payment or account-keeping fees.
 Certainly, the fees are avoidable, but you need to be financially savvy in order to dodge them.